hDittmann/MyGameList/README.md

 # MyGameList

-Final project for CPRG306, where we make a site called MyGameList (similar to MyAnimeList)
+Final project for CPRG306: a site called MyGameList (similar to MyAnimeList).